 It’s good news for US Lolli users.
-As Lolli is more akin to a cashback scheme, you won’t pay Income Tax on Bitcoin you earn while using Lolli.
+As Lolli is more akin to a cashback scheme, it's unlikely you'll pay Income Tax on Bitcoin you earn while using Lolli.

-However, as with all cryptocurrencies, you will pay Capital Gains Tax when you later sell, spend, swap or gift your BTC from Lolli.
+However, as with all cryptocurrencies, you will pay Capital Gains Tax when you later sell, spend, or swap your BTC from Lolli.

 The way crypto mining is taxed varies depending on where you live and the scale you’re mining at.

 Some countries - like Australia and Canada - allow hobby mining to be exempt from Income Tax.
 So you’ll only pay Income Tax on mined crypto if you’re mining like a business.